 |Patrick Williams <firstname.lastname@example.org>

-OpenBMC is a Linux distribution for management controllers used in devices such as servers, top of rack switches or RAID appliances.
-It uses Yocto, OpenEmbedded, systemd, and D-Bus to allow easy customization for your platform.
+The OpenBMC project can be described as a Linux distribution for embedded devices that have a BMC; typically, but not limited to, things like servers, top of rack switches or RAID appliances.
+The OpenBMC stack uses technologies such as Yocto, OpenEmbedded, systemd, and D-Bus to allow easy customization for your server platform.

 Additional details can be found in the docs repository.